min2ha/ukwa-site/content/target/41037/index.en.md

   "subject": "EU Referendum"
 }

-# Bank of England: Inflation report Q&A, 12th May 2016

 Transcript of the press conference following the Bank's May 2016 Inflation report, which predicted that a vote to leave to European Union on June 23rd 2016 could lead to materially lower economic growth in the UK.